 '''

-% scons -Q

-scons: Two environments with different actions were specified for the same ta

-File "SConstruct", line 6, in ?
+scons: Two environments with different actions were specified for the same target File "/home/my/project/SConstruct", line 6, in <module>

 '''

-This is because the two Program calls have each implicitly told SCons to generate an object file named foo.o, one with a \$CCFLAGS value of -02 and one with a \$CCFLAGS value of -g.
+This is because the two Program calls have each implicitly told SCons to generate an object file named foo.o, one with a \$CCFLAGS value of -o2 and one with a \$CCFLAGS value of -g.
 SCons can't just decide that one of them should take precedence over the other, so it generates the error.
 To avoid this problem, we must explicitly specify that each environment compile foo.c to a separately-named object file using the Object builder, like so: